 Your body still needs carbohydrates.
 Eat plenty of veggies.
-It might be helpful at first to include starchier carbohydrates like sweet potatoes, lentils, peas, corn.
+It might be helpful at first to include starchier carbohydrates like sweet potatoes as well as some fruit!

-Be sure your meals also contain protein and healthy fats (nuts, seeds, olive/avocado/coconut oils, avocado, olives, etc. ).
+Be sure your meals also contain plenty of protein and healthy fats to keep you satisfied.

 Drink plenty of water to help curb cravings (plain or sparkling).
 Add a lemon, lime or mint for flavor.

-Brush your teeth immediately after meals to tackle the craving for sweet.
+Brush your teeth immediately after meals to help tackle the craving for sweet.

 Get plenty of sleep!
 Tired bodies crave sugar.

-For some of you who may need it (and you know who you are) we extend an added challenge of NO ALCOHOL during these 30 days.
+For those of you who may need it (and you know who you are) we extend an added challenge of NO ALCOHOL during these 30 days.